schibsted/uka-workshop-2019/04-scaling-a-service.md

     - `kubectl describe pod -lapp=sirup`

 1. Create a service

     Create the service manifest using `kubectl`:
     - `kubectl create -f manifests/sirup/sirup-service.yaml`

 1. Create ingress

-Before proceeding edit the `manifests/sirup/sirup-ingress.yaml` file and change the hostname to match your assigned namespace.  (change sirup-CHANGEME.ingress.uka.k8s.pizza to sirup-<mynamespace>.ingress.uka.k8s.pizza without the <>).
+    Before proceeding edit the `manifests/sirup/sirup-ingress.yaml` file and change the hostname to match your assigned namespace.  (change `sirup-CHANGEME.ingress.uka.k8s.pizza` to `sirup-<my-namespace>.ingress.uka.k8s.pizza` without the <>).
 Now create the ingress manifest using `kubectl`:
     - `kubectl create -f manifests/sirup/sirup-ingress.yaml`

     Now the service is accessible from the internet via `https://sirup-<mynamespace>.ingress.uka.k8s.pizza`.

+    - The app has a simple API:
+      - Spawn a new job: `POST /worker/start`
+      - Health check (if the app is running): `GET /actuator/health`
+      - Readyness check (if the app will accept more work): `GET /worker/healthy`
+    - Sirup™ has a few flaws.
+It is very CPU intensitive, and if the load gets high enough, performance will start to suffer.

 1. Getting running pods
     - `kubectl get pod -lapp=sirup`